Shuvosaurus: The discovery of Effigia

+Redescriptions

-Shuvosaurus itself would not be thoroughly re-examined for many years until late 2023 and early 2024 when two separate redescriptions were published independently.
-First, the skull was redescribed by Lehane (2023), based upon the work of his previously unpublished 2005 master's thesis, and was followed shortly after by a complete skeletal osteology from Nesbitt and Chatterjee (2024).
+Shuvosaurus itself would not be thoroughly re-examined for many years until late 2023 and early 2024, when two separate redescriptions were published independently.
+First, the skull was redescribed by Lehane (2023), based upon the work of his previously unpublished 2005 master's thesis.
+This study was followed shortly after by a complete skeletal osteology from Nesbitt and Chatterjee (2024).
 Although both were published closely together, the work in each was conducted independently and published in parallel.
 Notably, Nesbitt and Chatterjee (2024) provide novel interpretations of some of the cranial material, differing from those of previous authors, including Lehane (2023).

 Many isolated shuvosaurid remains found in rocks of the southwestern US from throughout the Late Triassic have been referred to Shuvosaurus (including to Chatterjeea), namely from elsewhere in the Dockum Group and the Chinle Formation to the west.
 However, these referrals have been questioned after the discovery of Effigia, as it shows that many of the traits used to assign material to Shuvosaurus are only diagnostic of Shuvosauridae as a whole.
 Following their osteological description, Nesbitt and Chatterjee revised the taxonomic diagnosis of Shuvosaurus in 2024 and in doing so restricted Shuvosaurus to the type and associated material of the Post Quarry bonebed alone, as isolated bones cannot be reliably differentiated between the two genera.